 Children learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outdoors.
 The curriculum is led by play, both ‘planned’ play opportunities and also by child-initiated activities.
 Children in Reception have access to their main classroom, the two parallel classrooms, an outdoor space and a large learning corridor called the ‘Activity Street’.

-Parents/carers can track their child’s progress and experience by logging into Look@Me at www.learninglogic.co.uk.
-Usernames and passwords will be shared with parents at the beginning of the Nursery or Reception year so please remember to activate your account and log on regularly.
+Parents/carers can track their child’s progress and experience by logging on to https://tapestryjournal.com/.
+Usernames and passwords will soon be shared with parents at the beginning of the Nursery or Reception year so please remember to activate your account and log on regularly.